 memstore tasks --surface startup

 The task surfacing solves the “where was I?” problem.
-Memstore tracks tasks with status (pending, in-progress, completed, cancelled) and scope (user TODOs, agent follow-ups, collaborative work).
-The startup hook queries for anything pending or in-progress and injects it as context.
+Memstore tracks tasks with status (pending, in_progress, completed, cancelled) and scope (user TODOs, agent follow-ups, collaborative work).
+The startup hook queries for anything pending or in-progress and injects it inside a <session-restore> block.
 If you left three tasks half-finished yesterday, the new session knows about them immediately.
 No manual search, no re-explaining.

 UserPromptSubmit: Automatic Memory Recall on Every Prompt